vanosski/SleepDiagnosisBackend/README.md

    ```

 ## Usage
-1. Ensure the database is set up correctly and configured in the code.
-2. Start the backend server and ensure it is running.
+1. Start the backend server and ensure it is running.
-3. Use the frontend application to interact with the API for logging sleep data and receiving predictions.
+2. Use the frontend application to interact with the API for logging sleep data and receiving predictions.

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improvements or features, please open an issue or submit a pull request.